andre-luiz-dos-santos/mwpc/README.md

 ## TypeScript

-To transpile the TypeScript files to JavaScript, run the following commands in the `server` and `windows` directories.
+To transpile the TypeScript files to JavaScript, use Gulp.

 ```
-typings install
+gulp typings
-tsc
+gulp ts
 ```